nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `deletem INDEX`

 - Deletes the meeting at the specified `INDEX`.
-- The index refers to the index number shown in the displayed meeting list.
+- The index refers to the number shown beside each meeting's title in the meetings list.
 - The index **must be a positive integer** 1, 2, 3, …​
-- This command clears the Meeting that is currently displayed via the `viewm` command.
+- This command clears the meeting that is currently displayed in the details list via the `viewm` command.

 Examples:
-- `listm` followed by `deletem 2` deletes the 2nd meeting in the results of the `listm` command.
+- `listm` followed by `deletem 2` deletes the 2nd meeting in the unfiltered meetings list returned by [`listm`](#listing-all-meetings--listm).
-- `findm m/Project` followed by `deletem 1` deletes the 1st meeting in the results of the `findm` command.
+- `findm m/Project` followed by `deletem 1` deletes the 1st meeting in the filtered meetings list returned by [`findm`](#finding-meetings--findm).

 ### Editing a meeting : `editm`